 - See sample Watch Schedule hand out

-- Last Engine Room inspection?
+Last Engine Room inspection?

+Identify all Ships Traffic (coming and

 - Identify all Ships Traffic (coming and going) so new skipper knows the history - show the Radar blips and AIS triangles on the screens

-- Confirm Course, Route and next Waypoint
+Confirm Course, Route and next Waypoint

 - Any observations?
-Record in the log

-- Make sure new Skipper is ready before handing over the helm
+Record in the log - Make sure new Skipper is ready before handing over the helm